NLnetLabs/routinator/doc/manual/source/data-processing.rst

 """""""""""

-If the address prefix of a VRP overlaps with any resources assigned to a CA that has been rejected because if failed to validate completely, the VRP is said to be *unsafe* since using it may lead to legitimate routes being flagged as RPKI Invalid.
+If the address prefix of a VRP overlaps with any resources assigned to a CA that has been rejected because it failed to validate completely, the VRP is said to be *unsafe* since using it may lead to legitimate routes being flagged as RPKI Invalid.